All Products

 • Check the upgrade logs or report.

-In the RHEL 8 operating system, you can view the upgrade logs in the /var/log/leapp/leapp-upgrade.txt file or the upgrade report in the /var/log/leapp/leapp-report.txt file for the details of the upgrade process.
+In the RHEL 8 operating system, you can view the upgrade logs in the /var/log/leapp/leapp-upgrade.txt file or the upgrade report in the /var/log/leapp/leapp-report.txt file to obtain the details of the upgrade process.

 • The following log information indicates that specific software packages may fail to be installed or upgraded.
 You can manually install the software packages after the upgrade.